-As discussed in our previous article about Car Depreciation, the most significant amount of depreciation occurs in the car’s first year of being on the road being about 20-30% depreciation.
+As discussed in our previous article about Car Depreciation, the most significant amount of depreciation occurs in the car’s first year on the road, which is about 20-30% depreciation.
 On average, the car will depreciate by 17.5% after the first year.
 As an example, we will use these numbers to show how to calculate the rate of depreciation.

 If you want to see how much a new car will depreciate, you can simply use this formula:

 Value after 1 year: Price of the new vehicle x 0.75

 Value after 2nd year: Value of the vehicle after the second-year x 0.825

 Value after 3rd year: Value of the vehicle after the third year x 0.825

 Value after 4th year: Value of the vehicle after the fourth year x 0.825

 Value after 5th year: Value of the vehicle after the fifth year x 0.825